m-we/318_usroutemap/README.md

 Finds the shortest route between two cities (by highway) and draws it on a map.
-This requires a number of files that I'm not sure I'm allowed to republish, so it's not going to work if you try to compile it.
+This requires a number of files that I'm not sure I'm allowed to republish, so it's not going to work if you try to run it.
 That being said, it demonstrates a number of concepts:

 * Reading text/binary files
 * Hashtables